laid0724/audi-ecommerce-concept/README.md

 <!-- 3. `docker push gcr.io/<YOUR_PROJECT_ID>/audi-ecommerce-concept_production_api` -->

 After the image is created in your container registry (https://console.cloud.google.com/gcr/), go to kubernetes (https://console.cloud.google.com/kubernetes/) and create a cluster, then go to workloads and deploy the image.

-\*Note: whenever you deploy a new version of an image, go to workloads and make sure the container is using the latest image.

 After it is deployed, expose the image (workload) and get its external IP.